7 Steps to Learn from Mistakes and Grow as a Person

 Mistakes often serve as motivation to learn, too.
 After making a mistake, you are more likely to be open to feedback.
 This can serve as a rude awakening that your method is not the only way of doing things.
 Despite the pain, you will (hopefully!) become more receptive to new ideas out of necessity.

-Studies have actually shown that we have an “error memory”, which reminds us to perform motor tasks differently in the future after making a mistake.
+Studies have shown that we have an “error memory”, which reminds us to perform motor tasks differently in the future after making a mistake.

 So, now the question is: